ABS-CBN News | Latest Philippine Headlines, Breaking News, Video, Analysis, Features

 ABS-CBN News

-Arianne Merez, ABS-CBN News
+Dharel Placido, ABS-CBN News

 ABS-CBN News